Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Use an uppercase letter at the beginning of each line.

-• Use ellipses when a song continues in the background, but is no longer subtitled to give precedence to dialogue.
+• Use ellipses when a song or poem continues in the background, but is no longer subtitled to give precedence to dialogue.

 • Punctuation: only question marks and exclamation marks should be used at the end of a line – no commas or periods.
 Commas can be used within the lyric line, if necessary.